Ridhwana/rails/guides/source/active_record_callbacks.md

 #### Save Callbacks

 Save callbacks are triggered by the `save` method.
-They are called before, after and around the object is saved.
+They can be called before, after and around the object is saved.

 ```ruby
 class User < ApplicationRecord